Ivy Lab talk politics, streaming, their new EP series & more

 Everybody in our music beloved music industry got their fair share of ‘shit hits the fan‘ situations in 2020.
 But despite or simply because of the pandemic Gove & Jay, the minds behind Ivy Lab got pretty creative to create a refuge for music and arts as well as stranded artists with their 20/20 Global concept.
 Best described as one of those 90’s music TV channels on demand picking up the global hype of streamable DJ sets and live performances live to your living room all through Twitch.
 To wrap it all up the duo sat together after the closing of the first season and finished the total of 15 tracks for an all-new EP series topped off with amazing artwork by Above Ground.

-I hopped on a call with Gove & Jay aka Ivy Lab and it quickly resulted in a very positive in-depth talk about their fears, politics, streaming, the aforementioned EP series and everything in between.
-For me, it is more than clear that Ivy Lab once again prove their adaptability and will to their music returning stronger than ever by forming a much stronger symbiosis building upon of what the other half can do best.
+I hopped on a call with Gove and Jay aka Ivy Lab and it quickly resulted in a very positive in-depth talk about their fears, politics, streaming, the aforementioned EP series, and everything in between.
+For me, it is more than clear that Ivy Lab once again prove their adaptability and will to their music returning stronger than ever by forming a much stronger symbiosis building upon what the other half can do best.
 Their new sound might not appeal a vast majority of simply everyone but that was never their point.
 It’s laid back, dark at times but also very positive and less aggressive as let’s say ‚Orange‘ with bass don dada Amon Tobin.
-The whole situation with the absence of club gigs and that sort of things affected the duo in a way that there might be a live project coming.
+The whole situation with the absence of club gigs and that sort of thing affected the duo in a way that there might be a live project coming.
 Hold tight!
 But let’s cut the whole introduction part and hop right in shall we?

 How are you guys holding up with these obviously uncertain times?